MeghaTec/Megha-R-DataAnalyst-Internship-Portfolio/README.md

 - Practiced cross-functional communication with [roles, e.g., product, marketing, engineering]
 - Established documentation, code review, and testing standards for reproducible workflows

-##How to Use It
--Save the file as requirements.txt in your master repo -Create a virtual environment (highly recommended):

-python -m venv venv
-source venv/bin/activate  # On Windows: venv\Scripts\activate

-##Install all dependencies:
-pip install -r requirements.txt